about music events contacts

 Caterina Barbieri - Myuthafoo

-PRE-ORDER MYUTHAFOO
+Order MYUTHAFOO

 Italian composer Caterina Barbieri has spent the best part of a decade breaking apart the rigid structures of electronic music, using advanced, idiosyncratic techniques to build bridges between academic experimental, dance and pop landscapes.
 Her breakthrough moment came in 2017 with the Important Records-released "Patterns of Consciousness", a confident fusion of analogue synthesis and algorithmic compositional methodology that defined her unique voice.
 And when she followed it with "Ecstatic Computation" on the legendary Editions Mego label in 2019, wide acclaim ensued, with critics praising its potent fusion of minimalism and trance-inducing synth experimentation.
 Pitchfork has described her music as "a mind-altering journey" and "a dreamachine for the ears".